-All knananites were Syrian Christians until the historic ‘Koonan Kurisu Sathyam’ (A pledge by about 25000 Syrian Christians held on to a rope tied to a leaning cross) when some of them accepted Jacobite faith and joined Jacobite/Orthodox Church; others remained with the Roman Catholic faith.
-However, they continued to keep their culture, tradition and practicing endogamy through the centuries.
+All Knanaites were Syrian Christians until the historic ‘Koonan Kurisu Sathyam’ of January 3, 1653 (a pledge by about 25000 Syrian Christians held on to a rope tied to a leaning cross) in protest to the Latinization attempts of the Portuguese missionaries.
+Some of them later accepted Jacobite faith and joined Orthodox Church of Antioch.
+The others remained with the Roman Catholic faith.
+However, both factions continued to keep their culture, traditions, and practice of endogamy through the centuries.

-On August 29, 1911 a new Vicariate Apostolic of Kottayam was erected exclusively for the Knanaya Community by the apostolic letter “In Universi Christiani” of His Holiness Pope St Pius X and Mar Mathew Makil was transferred to Kottayam as Vicar Apostolic.
-On December 21, 1923 the Vicariate Apostolic of Kottayam was raised to an Eparchy by Pope Pius XI.
-Pope John Paul II by a sovereign decision on December 23, 2003 reconfirmed its identity and allowed to maintain the status quo of the Archdiocese of Kottayam.
-On May 9, 2005 the Major Archbishop Mar Varkey Cardinal Vithayathil issued the Decree “The Eparchy of Kottayam,” elevating the Eparchy of Kottayam to the rank of a Metropolitan See, and appointed Mar Kuriakose Kunnacherry as the first Metropolitan of the newly erected Metropolitan See of Kottayam.
+His Holiness Pope St. Pius X erected Apostolic Vicariate of Kottayam on August 29, 1911, exclusively for the Knanaya Catholics by the apostolic letter “In Universi Christiani.”
+Bishop Mar Mathew Makil, the then Vicar Apostolic of Changanacherry, was transferred to Kottayam as the first Vicar Apostolic for the Knanaites.
+Pope Pius XI raised the Vicariate Apostolic of Kottayam as an eparchy on December 21, 1923.
+Pope John Paul II by a sovereign decision on December 23, 2003, reconfirmed its identity and allowed to maintain the status quo of the Eparchy of Kottayam.
+On May 9, 2005, the Major Archbishop Mar Varkey Cardinal Vithayathil issued the decree “The Eparchy of Kottayam,” elevating the Eparchy of Kottayam to the rank of a Metropolitan See, and appointed Mar Kuriakose Kunnacherry as the first Metropolitan of the newly erected Metropolitan See of Kottayam.